Descanonge/neba/docs/source/datasets.rst

 Now we are sure that ``Dataset().params`` will contain a ``threshold`` attribute.
-This comes at the cost of flexibility since sections are not as malleable as other mutable mapping types as it only implements :meth:`~.Section.update` (see :ref:`mapping-interface`).
+This comes at the cost of flexibility since sections are not as malleable as other mutable mapping types.

 .. note::

-   The abstract parameters module is expecting that the parameters are storred in a :class:`~collections.abc.MutableMapping`.
+   The abstract parameters module is expecting that the parameters are stored in a :class:`~collections.abc.MutableMapping`.
 The Section class implements *most* of what is needed to be mutable, but cannot delete keys.